 As long as the institutional transactions are concerned, it is quite common that the institutions that perform investments and the institutions that perform settlement are different entities not only in Japan but also in other countries.
 However, typical in Japan is that trust banks retain the rights and obligations for the confirmation of investment of a specified money trust.
 For this reason, PSMS was developed to realize the straight-through processing (STP) suitable to the specifics of the securities settlement environment in Japan.

-Furthermore, JASDEC continues to make efforts for improvements, responding to the new environment; PSMS will realize DVP settlement for stock lending and borrowing transactions from January 2014, in response to the local and global trends to further reduce settlement risk, notably required after the Lehman Shock on 2008.
+Furthermore, JASDEC continues to make efforts for improvements, responding to the new environment; PSMS has realized DVP settlement for stock lending and borrowing transactions since January 2014, in response to the local and global trends to further reduce settlement risk, notably required after the Lehman Shock on 2008.